ImageMagick/Usage-Markdown/basics/index.md

 [![\[IM Text\]](identify_ping_off.txt.gif)](identify_ping_off.txt)

-Generally you do not need to worry about it too much.
-Unless you are dealing with very large images such as photos.
+Generally you do not need to worry about it too much, unless you are dealing with very large images such as photos.

 #### Identify as a floating point Calculator {#identify_math}